matthewpdias/static-blog/README.md

 [] Preview website locally with SimpleHTTPServer automatically
 [] 'Deploy' button on preview page
 [] Ability to rollback live site to any commit

+### How?

+The idea is to use the [boto3 AWS sdk](https://boto3.readthedocs.io/en/latest/), which makes it easy to write python3 code for interaction with S3.
+When doing anything with python packages, I highly recomend using a [virtualenv](https://virtualenv.pypa.io/en/stable/) as it makes life much nicer.
+Included in this repo is a requirements.txt file, so you can `pip install -r requirements.txt` with your activated virtualenv to easily get all of the required packages.

+Additionally you'll need the AWS CLI credentials ready and availiable on your host, either in environment variables or passed to the client in your script.
+I'l be using environment variables, as I use the AWS CLI a lot, but you're free to do as you wish.
+More information is availiable [on boto3 credentials](http://boto3.readthedocs.io/en/latest/guide/configuration.html) and the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).